pyaewaye/todolist-v2/README.md

 This is a To Do List app to maintain your day-to-day tasks.
 You can also create custom to-do-list simply by appending /list/YourCustomListName in the url.
 Fill in the item and click + button to add, tick the checkbox to remove the item.

 # Try it out online
-This service uses free plan hosting and can cause a delay of up to 30 seconds on first load. https://todolist-ut3j.onrender.com
+This service uses free plan hosting and may cause a delay of up to 30 seconds on first load. https://todolist-ut3j.onrender.com

 ### Dependencies